TritonDataCenter/rfd/rfd/0026/README.md

 #### DetachVolumeFromNetwork POST /volumes/volume-uuid/detachfromnetwork

-`DetachVolumeFromNetwork` can be used to make a volume that used ot be reachable on a given network not reachable on that network anymore.
+`DetachVolumeFromNetwork` can be used to make a volume that used to be reachable on a given network not reachable on that network anymore.

 ##### Input